GraphicsProgramming/blog/blog/2025/2025-06-19-subgroup-shuffle-reconvergence-on-nvidia/index.md

 ```

 But wait, the SPIRV-provided operations all require your Vulkan physical device to have support the `GroupNonUniformArithmetic` capability.
-So, Nabla provides emulated versions for that too, and it's all compiled into a single templated struct call.
+So, Nabla provides emulated versions for that too, and both versions are compiled into a single templated struct call.

 ```cpp
 template<class Params, class BinOp, uint32_t ItemsPerInvocation, bool native>